dcm4che/dcm4chee-arc-hl7cs/source/orm/inbound.rst

    components 1 and 3 respectively.

 .. [#Note11] Although OBR:44 field is optional in HL7 order message, it is required to be supported by the archive which acts as a SCP when queried for Modality Worklist entries.
-Refer `Attributes for the Modality Worklist Information Model <http://dicom.nema.org/medical/dicom/current/output/html/part04.html#table_K.6-1>`_
+Refer `Attributes for the Modality Worklist Information Model <http://dicom.nema.org/medical/dicom/current/output/html/part04.html#table_K.6-1>`_.
+   Currently archive does not set any default value to these attributes when this field is missing in HL7 order message.